dxw/iguana/README.md

 This means you don't have to remember call the `register()` method somewhere after adding it to `app/di.php`.

-And moving the calls to `add_filter()`, 'register_xyz()`, etc out from the constructor makes it much easier to test.
+And moving the calls to `add_filter()`, 'register_xyz()`, etc out of the constructor makes unit testing easier.

 ### For your background processes and cron jobs

-If you're running a background process or cron job outside of WordPress, you can `$registrar = require 'path/to/load.php';` to load all the code in your theme/plugin.
+If you're running a background process or cron job outside of WordPress, you can `$registrar = require('path/to/load.php');` to load all the code in your theme/plugin.
 If you need to register it, you can do it piece-by-piece, or you can `$registrar->register();` to register it all at once.

 ## Licence